-Open>File (Ctrl+O)
+Open File (Ctrl+O)

-Displays a submenu from which you can select a text file or an HTML document to open.
+Opens a standard open dialog box for selecting a text file or an HTML document to open.
 See Editor window, page 134.

-Open>Workspace
+Open Workspace

-Displays a submenu from which you can select a workspace file to open.
+Opens a standard open dialog box for selecting a workspace file to open.
 Before a new workspace is opened you will be prompted to save and close any currently open workspaces.

-Open>Header/Source File (Ctrl+Shift+H)
+Open Header/Source File (Ctrl+Shift+H)

 Opens the header file or source file that corresponds to the current file, and shifts focus from the current file to the newly opened file.
-This command is also available from the context menu available from the editor window.
+This command is also available on the context menu in the editor window.